-Massachusetts Paralegal Career Guide
+Massachusetts Paralegal Career and Salary Guide

 Table of Contents

 - How to Become a Paralegal in Massachusetts

 - Paralegal Certification

 How to Become a Paralegal in Massachusetts

 Since there are no laws regulating paralegal certification in Massachusetts, paralegals may pursue a number of paths to becoming a paralegal professional.
 Most Massachusetts paralegals hold an associate’s or bachelor’s degree that includes courses in law or paralegal studies and have on-the-job experience through internships or job shadowing opportunities.
 Voluntary certification through a national or state organization following graduation from a Massachusetts paralegal program can give paralegal candidates a competitive edge in the job market.

 As paralegal jobs in Massachusetts continue to diversify and expand in professional scope, there are many opportunities for entry-level paralegals.

 1. Earn a degree or certificate in paralegal studies.